MehranGhamaty/PointProcesses/README.md

 This is built using TensorFlow for its automatic differentiation, along with typing to catch bugs.

+Scipy is used to fit distributions at the leaves of the PCIM (how exactly do I do this...).

 So far only a multivariate Hawkes process with static base rate and a sum of exponential triggering kernels is the only model.
 It has gradient ascent along with sampling implemented.